TMJ-TMD

 • Practice relaxation techniques.

-However, if you suffer from TMJ pain frequently or the above recommendations fail to relieve your symptoms, our orthodontists in Raleigh can tell you if orthodontic treatment could help you find relief.
+However, suppose you suffer from TMJ pain frequently or the above recommendations fail to relieve your symptoms.
+In that case, our orthodontists in Raleigh can tell you if orthodontic treatment could help you find relief.

 Orthodontic treatment can be used to realign the teeth so they meet together properly (also called your bite).
 When your bite is in alignment, the temporomandibular joint is not stressed when you clench or grind your teeth.